argaudreau/fastack/README.md

 fastack [fa(st) stack] is a web application built using NodeJS and ExpressJS that makes starting your next web app easy, fast, and un-intimidating.

+Think of how many times you've started a new web application and had to look at the documentation just to get something running.
+Once you see the "Hello World!" text pop up in your browser, you have to get started on all the other boring features like navigation bars, APIs, database connections, you name it.
+It gets old after a while.
+You're smart enough to put it all together, but no one has the memory to remember every single command line parameter or nomenclature to get everything working 100%.
+With fastack, you'll never have to go through that extensive setup process again.

 Choose your framework, add the features you need, download the template.
 Cool!

 ## Easy?